 On November 27th 2011 had my stage debut at Volupte, one of London’s most prestigious cabaret venues.
 Arriving at 5PM for sound checks and a technical run through before disappearing downstairs to wait several hours for my first performance, I realised I’d just spent three months working towards the promise of three short minutes on stage… and yet it was unbelievable.
 The adrenaline, the music and the whole atmosphere was amazing and a totally different feeling to being sat in a crowd watching.
 I’m not sure there’s anything I can compare it to really.
 All I can say is, it was only three days before I got back on the stage again!

-Up until this point, a lot of the knowledge I’d picked up was really more relevant to working with boudoir and new performers.
+Up until this point, a lot of the knowledge I’d picked up was really more relevant to working with boudoir and newer burlesuqe performers.
 Continuing on with the performing was where I really started to understand the needs of my professional burlesque clients and what they need from publicity images to convince promoters and venues that their acts are worth booking.
-Although it’s a great privilege to photograph a beautiful performer in her final reveal, it not only spoils the punchline of the act but says very little about the style of performance.
-Actually, what is more beneficial to a performer is setting the mood or tone of a performance, which is often supported in the top and middle layers of her outfit.
-Sometimes, not photographing the final reveal makes a much bigger statement – although chances are in the studio that the performer will want a few ‘modelling’ images in her portfolio too, so you’ll still get some of the glamourous lifestyle!
+Although it’s a great privilege to photograph a beautiful performer in their final reveal, sometimes, not photographing the final reveal makes a much bigger statement – although chances are in the studio that the performer will want a few ‘modelling’ images in their portfolio too.
 As a result, this January I revised my studio packages more suited to the needs of performers I work with and the new concept has been well received throughout the industry.

 Ready to test out the other side of the camera?
 Book your own boudoir shoot with me today – check out my boudoir photography packages here and then drop me an email with your preferred date.
 I can’t wait to hear from you!